Master Promissory Note

 If you accept a Federal Subsidized and/or Unsubsidized Direct Loan, you can sign the required Master Promissory Note (MPN) electronically at the U.S. Department of Education's MPN Web site.
 You will need to have your Department of Education (ED) issued PIN to begin the process.
 If you do not have your PIN, please visit the official PIN site.
 After accepting your loan, you will be sent an e-mail directing you to complete your MPN.
 Your loan will not be disbursed until OSF receives notification from ED that you have completed your MPN.

 The electronic MPN can be used to make one or more loans for one or more academic years (up to 10 years).
-If you have completed a MPN since July 1, 1999, and you have not gone over 12 months between disbursements, you will not be required to complete an additional promissory note for your Direct Subsidized or Unsubsidized Loan.
+If you have not gone over 12 months between disbursements, you will not be required to complete an additional promissory note for your Direct Subsidized or Unsubsidized Loan.

 PLUS Master Promissory Note and Active Confirmation